novver/spikip.js/README.md

 # ⚡ Spikip.js

-A blazing fast, lightweight, **no-build** reactivity engine for the modern web.
+A blazing fast JavaScript framework for the HTML, lightweight, **no-build** reactivity engine for the modern web inspired by alpinejs, stimulus and nomini.
-Spikip brings Vue-like reactivity and directives to vanilla JavaScript without the complexity of bundlers (Webpack/Vite) or the overhead of Virtual DOM.

 **Key Features:**
 *   **Zero Dependencies:** Just one ES Module file.